Fabrizio-Caruso/CROSS-LIB/README.md

 ## RESETTING A PROJECT BUILD

 In order to remove generated graphics assets of a specific project and other temporary files that are produced during a build, you can use 'xl reset '.
+Use this command if you want to regenerate the graphics assets of a specific project.

 `xl reset [project name]`

-Project specific temporary files are removed including generated project-specific graphics assets.
+Project-specific graphics assets and temporary files including project-specific ones are removed.
-Built binaries are not deleted by this command.
+Built binaries are preserved.
-Removing generated graphics assets is useful to rebuild a project with updated graphics assets.

-Examples:
-- `xl reset` -> It deletes temporary files (not the once inside specific project folders)
+Example:
 - `xl reset foo` -> It deletes the same files as `xl reset` and also deletes specific temporary files found inside `foo` folder.

 -------------------------------------------